Kontakt Marcel

 Rest and recreation during lunch breaks

 On the other hand, workers should be able to rest during their lunch break.
 Recharging and relaxing are certainly very important.
-Numerous studies emphasise the connection between overwork and the risk of burn-out faced by many employees.
+Numerous studies emphasize the connection between overwork and the risk of burnout faced by many employees.
 This is one of the reasons that lunch breaks are enshrined in law: in Germany, employees may not work for more than six hours at a stretch – then they must take a break of at least 30 minutes.

 A changing world of work with greater flexibility

-In light of this need for breaks, opportunities for employees to network over lunch are sometimes questioned since they might put pressure on employees to stay “switched on” during their lunch break.
+In light of this need for breaks, opportunities for employees to network over lunch are sometimes questioned since they might pressure employees to stay “switched on” during their lunch break.
 The contention is that they aren’t left with enough time to rest; instead, their breaks become additional working hours.
 But is this actually true?

 For one thing, many employees’ everyday working lives are fundamentally changing as today’s world of work becomes increasingly flexible.
 This applies to their working location, which for growing numbers of employees involves travel.
 Work-from-home arrangements are on the rise, and communication is often conducted electronically.
-This means traditional lunch breaks aren’t really the norm for many employees anyway; instead they flexibly determine their own break times when on the road or working from home.
+This means traditional lunch breaks aren’t really the norm for many employees anyway; instead, they flexibly determine their own break times when on the road or working from home.

 The topics of discussion at a Mystery Lunch are up to the participants.
 They can decide for themselves whether they want to talk about personal or professional matters – just as colleagues going to lunch together without a blind date would.